Children and adolescents therapy

-Various research and studies recognise TF-CBT as the leading trauma therapy alongside EMDR (Eye Movement and Desensitization and Reprocessing) therapy.
-It is especially effective for the treatment of children.
-The goal of TF-CBT is to process the distorted beliefs or attributions developed from the trauma that results in the survivors' negative emotional and behavioural responses or thoughts.
+Various research and studies recognise TF-CBT as one of the leading trauma therapy for children and adolescents.
+TF-CBT aims to process the distorted beliefs or attributions developed from the trauma that results in the survivors' negative emotional and behavioural responses or thoughts.

 TF-CBT is a supportive intervention for child trauma survivors to process their traumatic experiences and identify maladaptive thoughts, behaviour, and relationship challenges.
 The TF-CBT Therapist work with the children using creative activities such as play and journal writing to develop skills to cope with ordinary life stressors and move past their traumatic experiences.

 As a co-joint intervention, the TF-CBT therapist works with the parents or caregivers of the trauma survivors to develop skills to cope with their distress and painful emotions.
 TF-CBT therapist also provides the parents or caregivers training on effective communication, stress management and positive parenting.
 The family therapy component supports parents in decreasing emotional distress and depressive symptoms and increases their capacity for child management and support.